 Student vehicles must be parked in the designated student parking lots identified by a parking sign that reads "student parking only."
 Student vehicles will be ticketed when parked in other parking lots/spaces.
 Each student lot has a section for faculty/staff and visitors.
 These are not student parking spaces.
-The director of campus police [100] may grant exceptions.
 Only registered student vehicles can be parked in the student parking spaces.
 Students should not park in areas marked "snow removal."